Music

 OUR FACILITIES

-The School enjoys a space overlooking the river.
-It is progressive in design with teaching rooms, multiple practice rooms, specialized rehearsal space, centred around an outstanding Recital Hall with Concert Grand Piano.
+The Music School enjoys a space overlooking the Chao Phraya river that runs parallel to the school.
+It is progressive in design, with numerous teaching rooms, practice rooms, and a specialised rehearsal space, all of which are centred around an outstanding Recital Hall with a Concert Grand Piano.
 Major performances are staged in the 600 seat Memorial Hall Auditorium, complete with its own Grand Piano.

 BUILDING FROM THE CURRICULUM

-In Key Stage 2 & 3, students have three class lessons per cycle, including general-making and singing.
+In Key Stage 2 & 3, students have three class music lessons per cycle, including general music-making and singing.

 OUR ENSEMBLES